 Parts of the following chronology have been used in various Liberal Democrat History Group publications over the years, but here it is all together in one place.
-Spot any errors or omissions?
-Just let me know, and for a more lighthearted summary of the experience of the Liberal Democrats, see this animated gif.
+For a short history of the Liberal, SDP and Liberal Democrats, see here.

 3 May General election won by Tories.
 Defeated Labour MPs include Shirley Williams.

 June Social Democrat Alliance (SDA) reorganises itself into a network of local groups, not all of whose members need be in the Labour party.

 July “Inquest on a movement” by David Marquand appears in Encounter.

 22 November Roy Jenkins delivers the Dimbleby lecture, “Home thoughts from abroad.”